 Discovery ’68, a regional round-up for Girl Scout Seniors, was held on the prairie for two weeks in June.

-1,000 girls and adults attended the Prairie Dog event.
+1,000 campers and adults attended the Prairie Dog event.

 A fundraising campaign for Camp Elk River improvements was launched.
-The campaign for girls provided three new areas:
+The campaign provided three new areas:

 - The Timber Meade Area, consisting of three, year-round buildings.
 One of the buildings is now a multipurpose building for day camp administration, events, and serves as a storm shelter.
 Two troop house/cabins were also built—the Popp and Pickering cabins.